burtscher/LC-framework/README.md

 **NUL**: This preprocessor performs the identity transformation, meaning it outputs the input verbatim.
 It takes no parameters.

+**LOR1D**: This preprocessor performs a 1-dimensional Lorenzo transformation, i.e., it computes a difference sequence.

-**LORxD**: This preprocessor performs an x-dimensional (x = 1, 2, or 3) Lorenzo transformation, i.e., it computes a multidimensional difference sequence.
-It takes x parameters specifying the size of the input along each dimension.
+[//]: # "**LORxD**: This preprocessor performs an x-dimensional (x = 1, 2, or 3) Lorenzo transformation, i.e., it computes a multidimensional difference sequence.
+It takes x parameters specifying the size of the input along each dimension."

 ### Lossy Quantizers